 LIFT Economy will contract with Community Ventures to provide the accelerator coaching and support services.

-Q: Can I donate to this project instead of invest?
-Can I donate and invest?
+Q: Can I donate to this project?

 Q: What are the top 5 reasons I should support this fund?